Table of Contents

 No aspect of the Harlem Renaissance shaped African American history in the entire world as much as jazz.
 With its syncopated rhythms and improvised instrumental solos, jazz contravened many musical conventions.

 Emerging as one of the greatest jazz composers, performers, and bandleaders, Duke Ellington had a major role in the development of the Harlem Renaissance.
 He played in various popular clubs in Harlem including the Cotton Club.
 The Cotton Club opened the door of fame for Duke Ellington as an artist and served to boost his compositions.

-During Harlem Renaissance, Ellington’s greatest compositions of jazz brought him recognition and respect from several composers in the world.
+During the Harlem Renaissance, Ellington’s greatest compositions of jazz brought him recognition and respect from several composers in the world.
 He composed thousands of songs and became a key figure in the development of jazz music.
 He got the nickname, ‘The Ambassador of Jazz’ due to his immense popularity as a jazz musician.
 His best known titles include; “It Don’t Mean a Thing if It Ain’t Got That Swing”, “Sophisticated Lady”, “Mood Indigo”, “Solitude”, “In a Mellotone”, and “Satin Doll”.

 Besides Duke Ellington, some other most celebrated names in Harlem Renaissance music were Louis Armstrong, Bessie Smith, Fats Waller and Cab Calloway.